LCSB-BioCore/COBREXA.jl/docs/src/concepts/1_screen.md

 end
 ```

-Finally, the whole definition may be parametrized as a normal function.
+Finally, the whole definition may be parameterized as a normal function.
 The
 following variant removes any user-selected reaction:

 ```julia